Skip to main content

 U.S. bank account

-It’s a good idea for your student to open a U.S. bank account1 once they arrive to study in the U.S., so they don’t need to worry about tricky conversions or foreign exchange costs.
-A U.S.-based account will also allow them to easily pay for their expenses — including rent, tuition, books, meals, transportation and more — through U.S. checks, online banking transfers and cash accessed at an ATM.
+It’s a good idea to open a U.S. bank account1 once you arrive to study in the U.S., so you don’t need to worry about tricky conversions or foreign exchange costs.
+A U.S.-based account may also make it easier to pay for your expenses — including housing/rent, tuition, books, meals, transportation and more — through U.S. checks, online banking transfers and cash accessed at an ATM.

 U.S. credit card

 When you use a Canadian credit card in the U.S., you’re often charged a foreign transaction fee, which is typically 2.5 per cent of the amount of what you purchase.
-These fees can really add up, especially for a student who is trying to make every dollar count.
-Given the convenience of credit cards — and the fact they’re often needed to secure a cell phone plan, an apartment or a rental car — a U.S.-based card1 is a worthwhile addition to your student’s wallet.
+These fees can add up, especially when making every dollar count on a student budget.
+Given the convenience of credit cards — and the fact they’re often needed to secure a cell phone plan, an apartment or a rental car — a U.S.-based card1 is a worthwhile addition to your wallet.

 Financial aid

-It’s not always easy for international students to get financial aid from U.S. colleges and universities as much of that aid is reserved for U.S. students, and Canadian students aren’t eligible for U.S. student loans.
-However, it’s possible and worth exploring the opportunities through the student’s school.
+It’s not always easy for international students to get financial aid from U.S. colleges and universities, as much of that aid is reserved for U.S. students.
+While Canadian students aren’t eligible for U.S. student loans, it’s worth exploring the opportunities for financial support through your school.
 You can also look at other grants and scholarships available for international students, such as those from scholarshipscanada.com.

-Keep in mind, that financial aid received by international students (by a U.S. institution) is subject to U.S. income tax.
-If your student doesn’t have a U.S. Social Security Number (SSN), they will need to complete an application for a federal Individual Taxpayer Identification Number (ITIN).
+Keep in mind that financial aid received by international students (by a U.S. institution) is subject to U.S. income tax.
+If you don’t have a U.S. Social Security Number (SSN), you will need to complete an application for a federal Individual Taxpayer Identification Number (ITIN).

 Learn how to apply for an ITIN